ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 }
 ```

-Doing that will make `MySuperMeaningfulException` disappear and be replaced by `MyEvenMoreMeaningfulException`.
+Doing that will make `MySuperMeaningfulException` disappear and be "replaced" by `MyEvenMoreMeaningfulException`.
 But what if you want to preserve `MySuperMeaningfulException`?

 ``` csharp